ivy00johns/Pwnscription/README.md

 ----

 # Purpose
 I created this project to make the process of cracking Wi-Fi handshakes gathered by a `Pwnagotchi` using the `Hashcat` tooling, on both OS X and Windows, easier by generating the necessary terminal commands for you.
+I developed a CLI (`npm run cli`) utility that allows you to quickly build and execute `hashcat` commands from the terminal.

 ![Pwnagotchi Logo](./images/pwnagotchi.gif)